Now and then …..

 Leaving behind Mr. and Mrs. Childs, we see …..

 The north side of the Market Place from the King’s Head (5 Market Place) to the Market Inn (8 Market Place) in the late 1870’s. (courtesy of Ilkeston Reference Library).

-The Market Inn was at 8 Market Place.
+The Market Inn was at 8 Market Place on the 1871 census.